17 Scenic And Wild Arizona Rivers To Explore

 On some maps, many more can be found that are named, including those that are dry washes, or arroyos.
 These have sporadic currents, contributing water during heavy winter rains, or monsoon storms.

-Their dry stream beds support wildlife and plant-life, though.
-So even without steadily running outpours, their riparian river/stream side areas are very valuable to the environment.
+Their dry stream beds support wildlife and plant life, though.
+So even without steadily running outpours, their riparian river/streamside areas are very valuable to the environment.

 Sadly, of all Arizona rivers, only 57.3 miles are under 1968’s National Wild and Scenic Rivers System’s Act.
 The criteria says because a river has “outstandingly remarkable scenic, recreational, geologic, fish and wildlife, historic, cultural or other similar values, [it] shall be preserved in free-flowing condition.”7

 Why?
-So the river itself, and surroundings, will be around interminably as a treasure for all.
+So the river itself, and its surroundings, will be around interminably as a treasure for all.
 Congress or the Secretary of the Interior can designate rivers.
 Even portions of a river, optionally including tributaries.
-Classifying them as wild, recreational or scenic.7 Which Arizona rivers have Been Assigned under this act?
+Classifying them as wild, recreational, or scenic.7 Which Arizona rivers have Been Assigned under this act?

-Verde River - Both a scenic and wild river.
+Both a scenic and wild river

-Fossil Creek - Amazing continuous stream for its nearly 19,300 gal/min. travertine flow, originating from artesian springs.
+Amazing continuous stream for its nearly 19,300 gal/min. travertine flow, originating from artesian springs.

 Similar to the Wild & Scenic Rivers Act, National Conservation Areas specify public lands for protection, conservation, recreation, enhancement & resource management when appropriated by Congress.
 Managed by the Bureau of Land Management (BLM).

-Gila River8,9 - Year round kayaking (summer inflatable) in this National Conservation Area River in Gila Box NCA.
+Year-round kayaking (summer inflatable) in this National Conservation Area River in Gila Box NCA.

 Over 20 miles of the Gila are designated here, within Four riparian zones.